 - 1 medium red bell pepper, diced.
 The bell peppers add a nice, sweet crunch to the salad.

-- 2 tbsp chopped fresh cilantro.
+- 2 tablespoon chopped fresh cilantro.
 The fresh herb compliments the lemon dressing perfectly.

-- 1 tbsp capers.
+- 1 tablespoon capers.
 These add a nice briney bite.

 Lemon Dijon Dressing

-- 1 tbsp Dijon mustard.
+- 1 tablespoon Dijon mustard.
 I like Grey Poupon.

-- 1:2 tbsp minced garlic.
+- 1:2 tablespoon minced garlic.
 Fresh is best, but jarred works too in a pinch.

 Making the Chickpea Feta Salad